Skip to main content

 Ways to Cope with Stress

 Stress management can be a vital aspect of student success, especially for busy students who may also be working or caring for others.
-Dempster and the CDC recommend several methods to help manage stress:
+The Centers for Disease Control and Prevention (CDC) recommended several methods to help manage stress:

 How is Mental Health Connected to Physical Health?

-The NIMH reports that some mental illnesses like depression and anxiety can cause physical symptoms that are otherwise unexplained.
-The CDC also reports that mental illness can increase the risk of diabetes, stroke and heart disease and has recognized that severe mental illness can increase the likelihood of a person becoming seriously ill after contracting COVID-19.
-At the same time, chronic physical health issues can also contribute to mental health issues.
+The NIMH reported that some mental illnesses like depression and anxiety can cause physical symptoms that are otherwise unexplained.
+The CDC also noted that mental illness can increase the risk of diabetes, stroke and heart disease.

 What Are Examples of Mental Health Problems?